ibm-cloud-docs/satellite/cli-reference.md

 <dl>
 <dt><code>--managed-from <em>ZONE</em></code></dt>
 <dd>Required.
-The zone in an {{site.data.keyword.cloud_notm}} multizone metro citry that your {{site.data.keyword.satelliteshort}} control plane resources are managed from.
+The zone in an {{site.data.keyword.cloud_notm}} multizone metro city that your {{site.data.keyword.satelliteshort}} control plane resources are managed from.
 Select the zone that is nearest to where your physical machines are.
 To list supported zones, run <code>ibmcloud ks locations</code>.</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>Required.
 Enter a name for your location.  </dd>